Rankings Links & Information

 Methodology: This site offers an explanation of its methods on the Methodology page.

 Business Week offers its business school rankings at this site.
 Users will find current statistics and profiles for the full-time, part-time and distant MBA schools, and links to the schools' web sites.
-The basic rankings rank the top 30 MBA programs in the U.S., that can be viewed by anyone, but you may need to register with Business Week (for free) to view content beyond the first page.
-Historical data is provided free in separate links for Undergrad and EMBA rankings.
-The Business Week site also provides links to schools outside of the United States and Top 10 International MBA programs.
+The basic rankings rank the top MBA programs in the U.S., that can be viewed by anyone, but you may need to register with Business Week (for free) to view content beyond the first page.
+The Business Week site also provides links to undergraduate and international business programs.

 Methodology: This site offers an explanation of its rankings on a page entitled Methodology.

 The Economist Intelligence Unit offers rankings of the top 100 full-time MBA programs in Asia, Europe, and North America.
 Based on surveys completed by the school and its students, criteria such as career opportunities, personal development and educational experience, salary increase, and the potential to network were weighed and ranked.
 The results can be seen on the site, as well as the option to customize the rankings by criteria or region.
 Also of interest on the site is the student survey used to compile the rankings and a directory of business schools throughout the world.

 Financial Times Global MBA Rankings

 Methodology:This site offers an explanation of its rankings in its Key and Methodology to the 2012 Ranking.